-oraCle: New integrated approach to oral therapy of Crohn’s disease
+oraCle: New integrated approach to the oral therapy of Crohn’s Disease

 oraCle is a project funded by the Autonomous Region of Friuli Venezia Giulia within the POR FESR 2014-2020, activity 1.3.b, aimed at studying a new integrated approach to oral therapy of Crohn’s disease.